Optimism: Translating association into modifiability

-There are researchers in a study involving twins who found that optimism is largely inherited at birth.
+A study involving twins found that optimism is largely inherited at birth.
 Along with the recognition that childhood experiences determine an individual's outlook, such studies demonstrate the genetic basis for optimism reinforces the recognized difficulty in changing or manipulating the direction of an adult's disposition from pessimist to optimist.

 Philosophical optimism

-One of the earliest forms of philosophical optimism was Socrates' theory of moral intellectualism, which formed part of the thinker's enlightenment model through the process of self-improvement.
+One of the earliest forms of philosophical optimism was Socrates' theory of moral intellectualism, which formed part of his model of enlightenment through the process of self-improvement.
 According to the philosopher, it is possible to live a virtuous life by attaining moral perfection through philosophical self-examination.
 He maintained that knowledge of moral truth is necessary and sufficient for leading a good life.
-In his philosophical investigations, Socrates followed a model that did not merely focus on the intellect or reason but a balanced practice that also consider the emotion as an important contributor to the richness of human experience.
+In his philosophical investigations, Socrates followed a model that did not merely focus on the intellect or reason but a balanced practice that also considered emotion as an important contributor to the richness of human experience.